TheGroundZero/openvasreporting/README.md

 Some of the ideas I still have for future functionality:

  - list vulnerabilities per host
- - make pip installer
  - filter by host (scope/exclude) as in OpenVAS2Report
  - export to other formats (CSV, PDF)
- - select threat levels individually (e.g. none and low; but not med, high and crit)